We may receive affiliate commission when you click certain products. Read our important disclosure to learn more.

 And that’s why we’ve done all the hard work for you.

 Whether you’re buying your first snorkel mask or looking to upgrade your old one, we’ve got you covered.

 In this guide, you’ll find our in-depth reviews of all the best snorkel masks on the market today.

-Want to learn more about these masks and review some different options?
+Want to review some different options?

 Below we’ve compared and contrasted all our top picks so keeping reading to find your perfect fit!

 If comfort is your top priority then look no further than the ScubaPro Spectra 2.
 Despite its simple appearance, this is hands down the most comfortable and clear snorkel mask that you will ever use.